garak/pokerino/README.md

 ## Credits

-The original idea has been developed together with [davidino](https://github.com/davidino).
+The original idea was developed with [davidino](https://github.com/davidino).